harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 20:45 Created a NEW MVC App and reacreated all the steps all over again from the beginning because i had chosen the option "place project and solution in the same directory" which was causing an error when trying to open the project files from github

+2023-10-31

+9:45 Installed EntityFramework and Nuget packages to DataAccess project